aduo122/Crack-Coding-Interview/Leetcode.md

     529. Minesweeper
     BFS

+    815. Bus Routes
+    store place in queue would be easier

     886. Possible Bipartition
     BFS, pay attention to nodes not in dislike, dic[node] = [] or test node in dic each time